Yan Xiaonan

-Yan Xiaonan (born June 16, 1989) is a Chinese mixed martial artist (MMA).
-She currently competes in the Strawweight division of the Ultimate Fighting Championship (UFC).
-As of February 27, 2023, she is #6 in the UFC women's strawweight rankings.
+Yan Xiaonan (born June 16, 1989) is a Chinese professional mixed martial artist.
+She currently competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
+As of October 28, 2025, she is #4 in the UFC women's strawweight rankings, and #14 in the UFC women's pound-for-pound rankings.

 Background

 Yan's background is in Sanda.
 Yan attended Xi'an Sports University and was introduced to an MMA program by her coach Zhao Xuejun in 2009.
 At the Xi'an Sports University, Yan continued her practice in Sanda.
 It wasn't until 2015 that Yan switched over to MMA.

 Mixed martial arts career

 Early career

 Yan began training martial arts at the age of 13.
 She started her professional MMA career in 2009 and she has fought in various promotions, most notably Road Fighting Championship.
-She amassed a record of 7-1 (NC), before signing with the UFC.
+She amassed a record of 9–1 (1 NC), before signing with the UFC.

 Ultimate Fighting Championship

 Yan was the first Chinese female fighter signed by UFC.

-Yan made her UFC debut on November 25, 2017 against Kailin Curran at UFC Fight Night: Bisping vs. Gastelum.
+Yan made her UFC debut on November 25, 2017, against Kailin Curran at UFC Fight Night: Bisping vs. Gastelum.
 She won the fight via unanimous decision.

-Her next fight came on June 23, 2018 at UFC Fight Night: Cerrone vs. Edwards against Nadia Kassem; however she was replaced by Viviane Pereira due to injury.
+Her next fight came on June 23, 2018, at UFC Fight Night: Cerrone vs. Edwards against Nadia Kassem; however she was replaced by Viviane Pereira due to injury.
 She won the fight via unanimous decision.

-Yan faced Syuri Kondo on November 24, 2018 at UFC Fight Night: Blaydes vs. Ngannou 2.
+Yan faced Syuri Kondo on November 24, 2018, at UFC Fight Night: Blaydes vs. Ngannou 2.
 She won the fight via unanimous decision.

-Yan was expected to face Felice Herrig on June 8, 2019 at UFC 238.
-However, on April 30, 2019 it was reported that Herrig suffered from a torn ACL and withdrew from the event.
+Yan was expected to face Felice Herrig on June 8, 2019, at UFC 238.
+However, on April 30, 2019, it was reported that Herrig suffered from a torn ACL and withdrew from the event.
 Herrig was replaced by Angela Hill.
 Yan won the fight by unanimous decision.

-Yan was scheduled to face Ashley Yoder on October 26, 2019 at UFC on ESPN+ 20.
+Yan was scheduled to face Ashley Yoder on October 26, 2019, at UFC on ESPN+ 20.
 However, Yan pulled out of the fight in late-September citing a foot injury.
 She was replaced by Randa Markos.

-Yan faced Karolina Kowalkiewicz on February 22, 2020 at UFC Fight Night 168.
+Yan faced Karolina Kowalkiewicz on February 22, 2020, at UFC Fight Night 168.
 She won the fight by unanimous decision.

 Yan talked of difficulty leading up to the Kowalkiewicz fight due to the outbreak of the COVID-19 pandemic in China.
 She and her team moved her camp to Thailand to train for the fight.